Ildaron/2.Machine_learning_python/README.md

 # Machine_learning_python
-1. Python Logistic Regression with iris dataset
+1. Python Logistic Regression with iris dataset by python
-2. Python naive bayes ith iris dataset
+2. Python naive bayes with iris dataset by python
+3. KNeighborsClassifier with iris dataset by python